Alyce Spotted Bear: Career

-After her time as chairwoman, Spotted Bear obtained a masters degree from Pennsylvania State University in the American Indian Leadership Program and subsequently began PhD studies at Cornell University.
+After her time as chairwoman, Spotted Bear obtained a master's degree from Pennsylvania State University in the American Indian Leadership Program and subsequently began PhD studies at Cornell University.
+She worked at all levels of education, from preschool to college, as a school administrator and later as a superintendent.
+While at Cornell, she contributed to a journal article analyzing the effectiveness of consolidating schools.
+She found that consolidation only benefited a small number of students and larger adverse effects were being ignored.
+She argued that “the school is the hub of the community…the place that the community revolves around.”
 She also taught at the Fort Berthold Community College, now Nueta Hidatsa Sahnish College, in New Town, North Dakota, where she was the vice-president of the Native Studies department and instrumental in the establishment of degree programs in Native Studies.
+During her time at FBCC, Spotted Bear founded the Tribal Relations Program.
 She also advocated for Mandan language preservation and directed a project to produce digital records of Edwin Benson, the last native speaker of Mandan.

 In 2010, President Barack Obama appointed Spotted Bear to the National Advisory Committee on Indian Education.
 In this capacity she was an advocate for language immersion schools.

 Death and legacy

 Spotted Bear died in Bismarck, North Dakota of cancer.

 In 2016, Congress created the Alyce Spotted Bear and Walter Soboleff Commission on Native Children, through a bill co-sponsored by Heidi Heitkamp and Lisa Murkowski.
 The commission is charged with examining the challenges faced by Native children, cataloging existing programs and grants available for these children, and making recommendations for improvements to existing services.
 In 2021, the deadline for the commission's report was extended to 2023.